Best Baitcasting Reels for 2025

 Shimano Metanium MGL 150 B

 The Shimano Metanium MGL 150 B is one of the finest fishing reels we have ever fished.
-From rigid solid performance, to smooth buttery retrieves, effortless long casts and powerful handle and drag makes this the total bass fishing package.
-Featuring they newly created Magnesium CoreSolid Body that provides rigidity, durability and sensitivity in a much lighter frame.
-It’s what gives this reel that rock solid feel in your hands.
+It is a solid performer with smooth buttery retrieves, and effortless long casts.
+A powerful handle and drag makes this the total bass fishing package.
+Featuring the newly created Magnesium CoreSolid Body that provides rigidity, durability and sensitivity in a much lighter frame.
+It’s what gives this reel that rock-solid feel in your hands.

 The reel has been improved for throwing smaller lures by integrating the MGLIII spool which reduces spool inertia 17% over the previous generation.
 And, the SVS Infinity Braking on this latest Metanium also provides the ultimate in casting and adjustability to match with any technique and lure you choose.